Research output per year

 Within this long-term project, I am expanding my historical research methodologies to include digital humanities.
 I’ve used limited DH methods within some of my historical research and hope to expand this towards work with a broader corpus of materials.
 Specifically, I have begun to create a corpus of the books disseminated by the CEIP as a part of its International Mind campaign.
 These books, which were published between 1918 and 1945 represent a consciously curated collection of nearly 1,000 books used to influence public opinion and achieve specific policy aims on a global scale.
 Analyses of the content and language of these materials using DH methods has the potential to provide unique insights into the manner by which ideas such as “peace”, “globalism”, and “internationalism” were constructed, symbolized, contested, and employed toward creating the globalized liberal democratic order implemented after World War Two and challenged today with the resurgence of anti-globalist and nativist movements around the world.

-Library and Information Science, MS LIS, University of Illinois at Urbana-Champaign
+Library and Information Science, MS LIS, University of Illinois Urbana-Champaign

-Library and Information Science, PhD, University of Illinois at Urbana-Champaign
+Library and Information Science, PhD, University of Illinois Urbana-Champaign

 Research output: Other contribution